10 Oblique Exercises for a Strong Core

 4. Windshield Wipers

-“As a bonus, this oblique-toning exercise definitely works your upper body,” says Astrid Swan, a Los Angeles-based personal trainer.
+“As a bonus, this oblique exercise definitely works your upper body, too,” says Astrid Swan, a Los Angeles-based personal trainer.
 (Like her style?
-Here are some weighted abs and obliques exercises from Astrid.)
+Here are some bonus weighted abs and obliques workouts from Astrid.)

-A. Start in a decline plank position off of a bench, chair, or couch with hands under shoulders, core engaged.
+A. Start in a decline plank position off of a bench, stair, or plyo box with hands under shoulders, core engaged.

 5. Oblique Side Sit-up

 “I originally saw this move in my Brazilian JiuJitsu training," explains Dasha Libin Anderson, trainer and creator of Kettlebell Kickboxing.
 "Soon after seeing its amazing ab benefits, I put it into all of my Kettlebell Kickboxing workouts!”
-(P.S. this isn't the only way to use a kettlebell for strong abs and obliques.)
+(P.S. this isn't the only way to use a kettlebell as part of your ab and oblique workouts.)

 A. Start kneeling, sitting to the side of knees.
 Hold a kettlebell or dumbbell tightly at chest.